rasbt/pyprind/README.md

 Optional parameters :
 --------------------------

+#### Default Parameters

+	ProgBar(iterations, track_time=True, width=50, stream=2):

+		iterations (int): number of iterations of the computation track_time (bool): prints elapsed time
+        stream: takes 1 for stdout, 2 for stderr, or given stream object

+	ProgPercent(iterations, track_time=True, stream=2):

+		iterations (int): number of iterations of the computation width (int): width of the progress bar in characters track_time (bool): prints elapsed time when loop is finished
+        stream: takes 1 for stdout, 2 for stderr, or given stream object

 ##### Setting the width of the progress bar

 `my_prog = pyprind.ProgBar(n, width=70)	# default = 50`